|

 The

-first site that we visit is also one of the earliest New Kingdom temples.
+visit one of the the earliest New Kingdom temples.

 Called "The Most Splendid of All" by the ancient Egyptians,